 There are also many opportunities for either you or your friends to feel isolated, left out, or unimportant (you may feel abandoned, or individual friends may be upset that you didn’t share with person X what you shared with person Y).

 Your loved ones are seeing you in some degree of pain or uncertainty (or both) and want to help, but they often don’t know how.

 It’s easy to feel that you are holding something back (you may be) or not trusting them, and that can be painful to experience as a friend—watching somebody you care for suffering without understanding the why.

 People also tend to fear the unknown.

-So sharing that you don’t understand your condition may be very scary for both you and your loved ones, and being undiagnosed or incompletely diagnosed means that there are a lot of mysteries and unknowns in your life.
+So sharing that you don’t understand your condition may be very scary for you and your loved ones, and being undiagnosed or incompletely diagnosed means a lot of mysteries and unknowns in your life.